krsina/ManhwaRepo/README.md

 # ManhwaRepo
-# 8:55 PM 1/8/2025 PST project now dead because i realized every site uses cloudflare and since i self-host i will get banned so no point in continuing :/
+## 8:55 PM 1/8/2025 PST RIP project.
+I realized every site I wanted to scrape uses Cloudflare and since I self-host I will get banned so don't see a point in continuing :/
 ## Overview
 Python script that utilizes Selenium to scrape information from AsuraScans and stores it in a MongoDB database.
 Integrated with Discord to send notifications when there are updates to the scraped data.